Multiple sclerosis (MS) is a chronic condition that causes nerve damage. The four main types of MS are:

 What is the outlook for RRMS?

 This condition affects each person differently.
-Some people may live a relatively healthy life with only rare relapses that don’t cause worsening disability.
-Others may have frequent attacks with progressive symptoms that eventually lead to severe disability.
+Some people may live a relatively healthy life with only rare relapses that don’t cause significant complications.
+Others may have frequent attacks with progressive symptoms that eventually lead to severe complications.

 What are RRMS treatments?

-There are several FDA-approved medications available for RRMS.
+There are several FDA-approved medications available to treat RRMS.
 These medications tend to reduce the occurrence of relapses and the development of new lesions.
 They also slow the progression of RRMS.

 Although PPMS and RRMS are both types of MS, there are clear differences between them, such as:

-- Outlook: PPMS is progressive with symptoms getting worse over time, while RRMS may present as acute attacks with long periods of inactivity.
-RRMS may develop into a progressive type of MS, such as PPMS, after a certain time.
+PPMS is progressive with symptoms getting worse over time, while RRMS may present as acute attacks with long periods of inactivity.
+RRMS may develop into a progressive type of MS, called secondary progressive MS, or SPMS, after a certain time.

-- Treatment: While PPMS has no proven medications, there are several that may help and more that are being researched.
+While Ocrelizumab is the only FDA-approved medication to treat PPMS, there are several that may help.
+There are also more medications that are being researched.
 RRMS has over a dozen approved treatments.